 Study TypeCognitive Impairment & Alzheimer's Disease

-Study PurposeThe purpose of the rrAD research study is to assess if exercise, blood pressure medications, or the combination of both could help reduce the risk of developing dementia.
+Study PurposeThe purpose of the rrAD research study is to assess the effects of high blood pressure on brain health.
+Researchers will evaluate whether exercise, blood pressure medications, or the combination of both could help reduce the risk of developing dementia in individuals with no prior dementia or Alzheimer’s diagnosis.

 About the Study

-The rrAD research study will evaluate individuals who exhibit a decline in memory or have an immediate family member (parent or sibling) with dementia.
-The study will enroll participants who do not currently have dementia, but who do have hypertension (high blood pressure) to assess if exercise, blood pressure medications or a combination of both treatments could reduce cognitive decline (memory loss) and reduce the risk of developing dementia.
+The rrAD research study will enroll participants who do not currently have dementia, but who do have hypertension (high blood pressure) to assess if exercise, blood pressure medications or a combination of both treatments could reduce cognitive decline (memory loss) and reduce the future risk of developing dementia.

 - 2 screening visits